Roam Iraq

 Diverse Geography

-Iraq's varied landscapes include the rugged mountains of the north, the vast deserts of the west, and the lush marshes of the south.
-This diverse geography showcases the country's natural beauty and ecological richness.
+Iraq’s landscapes range from the rugged mountains of the north to the vast deserts of the northwest and southwest, and the lush marshes of the south.
+This diverse geography highlights the country’s natural beauty and ecological richness.

 People and Culture